WEBTEAMAIC/Website-v2/README.md

 # AI Club Website

-Welcome to the AI Club website for VIT Bhopal!
-This project serves as a hub for innovators, creators, and dreamers interested in Artificial Intelligence.
-The website features information about our club, events, projects, and team members.
+Welcome to the AI Club's final repository!
+This project showcases various events, members, and resources related to the AI Club.

 ## Table of Contents